 3. Use Photos & Organization for Electronics

 You’re packing in a hurry, but you don’t want to be left with problems in your new home as a result.
-Avoid frustration when trying to get electronics reconnected by taking a photo of where all the wires go before you disconnect them.
-Go a step further and keep electronics for various pieces of equipment organized in separate baggies.
+Avoid frustration when trying to get your electronic cords reconnected by taking a photo of where all the wires go before you disconnect them.
+Go a step further and keep electronics for various pieces of equipment, such as computer or television organized in separate baggies.
 Label the bags so you know which device each plug is for.
 Keep all electronics together in one place and pack them in an “Open Immediately” box for your new home.

 4. Pack Garments in Large Trash Bags